|Rare Book & Manuscript Library|

 At a Glance

-This collection is arranged in 6 series: Series I: Correspondence; Series II: Biographical of Name Files; Series III: Subject Files; Series IV: Manuscripts; Series V: Photostats; Series VI: Note Card Files.
+This collection is arranged in 7 series: Series I: Correspondence; Series II: Biographical of Name Files; Series III: Subject Files; Series IV: Manuscripts; Series V: Photostats; Series VI: Note Card Files; Series VII: Printed Materials.

 Miner's correspondence, manuscripts, typescripts, manuscript and typescript notes, and printed materials relating to the history of Columbia University.
 Interfiled with Miner's papers are the correspondence, manuscripts, and notes of Columbia librarian Roger Howson (1882-1962) who had been writing a history of the University at the time of his retirement in 1948.
 Howson and Miner's correspondence is chiefly with Columbia University administrators, faculty, staff, and alumni and deals entirely with the history of the university.
 The two major Columbia correspondents are Provost Frank D. Fackenthal and Secretary Philip M. Hayden.
 There are manuscript and typescript drafts of chapters and parts of chapters by Howson and Miner, but neither's history was ever completed or published.
 These drafts along with the related correspondence, notes, and typescript copies of original manuscripts from Columbia's archives and manuscript collections are filed together under the appropriate headings in the Name and Subject Files.
 In addition there are two partially completed typescript drafts of each history.